Art & Design

 - Trying modern interpretations of traditional Japanese dishes at the Kaga-fu Fumuroya run cafe

-Tea ceremonies are offered in the sixth-floor tea ceremony room every second Thursday
+Tea ceremonies are offered in the sixth-floor tea ceremony room on designated exhibition days

 The museum's collection includes about 3,000 works in total

 How to Get There

 You can reach the museum by train or taxi.

 Tokyo Midtown, where the museum is located, is directly connected to Roppongi Station on the Toei Oedo Line via Exit 8 and the Tokyo Metro Hibiya Line via an underground passage.
 It's also an approximately three-minute walk from exit 3 of Nogizaka Station on the Tokyo Metro Chiyoda Line.